Foundations of Descriptive and Inferential Statistics: --distribution with degrees of freedom

-Note that for $n \geq 50$ a $t(n)$--distribution may be approximated reasonably well by the standard normal distribution, $N(0;1)$.
-Again, this is a manifestation of the {\bf central limit theorem}, to be discussed in Sec.~\ref{sec:zentrgrenz} below.
+Note that for $n \geq 50$ a $t$--distribution may be approximated reasonably well by the standard normal distribution, $N(0;1)$.
+Again, this is a manifestation of the \textbf{central limit theorem}, to be discussed in Sec.~\ref{sec:zentrgrenz} below.
+For $n=1$, a $t$--distribution amounts to the special case $a=1$, $b=0$ of the Cauchy distribution; cf. Sec.~\ref{sec:cauchyverteil}.